 Project PEDHSC25

 Up to 1 in 8 children in Hertfordshire have a clinically diagnosable mental health issue.
-There has been an increase in the number of young people who are currently in employment, school and colleges who need support with mental health and wellbeing, and so this project aims to equip young people (alongside teachers, parents and sports coaches) with the skills and knowledge needed to develop healthy and lasting coping strategies.
-The aim of Empower is to improve young people’s wellbeing by helping them to manage their emotions and understanding their triggers, increasing participant’s resilience and protective factors and offering a further support network for these young people.
+There has been an increase in the number of young people who are currently in employment, school and colleges who need support with mental health and wellbeing, and so this project aimed to equip young people (alongside teachers, parents and sports coaches) with the skills and knowledge needed to develop healthy and lasting coping strategies.
+The aim of the Empower programme is to improve young people’s wellbeing by helping them to manage their emotions and understanding their triggers, increasing participant’s resilience and protective factors and offering a further support network for these young people.

 Expected outcomes for young people participating on the project: